winters0x64/WebSec/Misc/Log/Done.md

 21/01/2024

-+ Worked on a lot of good ctf challenges, Took a lot of evaluations, Worked on a bi0s ctf challenges and testing them along with midterms for  the past two months
++ Worked on a lot of good ctf challenges, Took a lot of evaluations, Worked on a bi0s ctf challenges and testing them along with midterms for  the past two months -> Done

 29/01/2024

 + Need to learn about some PHP indepth vulnerabbilities like session upload progress,filter chains,pear cmd etc.
 + Organize Websec Properly for easier navigation -> Done

 30/01/2024

-+ Learn regex and redos indepth.
++ Learn regex and redos indepth. -> Done

 5/02/2024

-+ Past few days i've been working on the bi0s ctf chall.
++ Past few days i've been working on the bi0s ctf chall. ->Done
-+ Hacking poor implementation on the EPP protocol.
++ Hacking poor implementation on the EPP protocol. -> Done
++ Learn regex and redos indepth. -> Done

+6/02/2024

++ Started reading about hacking automobiles using the web. -> Done

+9/02/2024
++ Gave some final touches to my challenge.
++ Read writeup for another csp dice ctf.
++ Learned about SSO.